BatOrgil7/CSCI-444-Final-Project/README.md

 Main questions answered in the Quarto report:

-1. **Age & experience:**
-   What does the age and experience distribution of esports professionals look like?
+1. **Age & experience** – What does the age and experience distribution of esports professionals look like?

-2. **Game age & prize money:**
-   Do older esports titles tend to generate more total prize money?
+2. **Game age & prize money** – Do older esports titles tend to generate more total prize money?

-3. **Concentration of earnings:**
-   Which games dominate the income of the top 1000 players?
+3. **Concentration of earnings** – Which games dominate the income of the top 1000 players?

 All analysis, visualisations, and narrative for the esports section are in: